Lepton pair production from a hot and dense QCD medium in the presence of an arbitrary magnetic field: Conclusion

 The interesting behaviour of the gap between the decay and annihilation rates at temperatures lower than the phase transition temperature has been explored in detail.
 Particularly, its behaviour as a function of $p_{\sperp}$ is investigated minutely.
 The gap widens and shifts towards left, whereas the line connecting the gap increases its strength as $p_{\sperp}$ is increased.
 We have also explicitly noticed the interesting effects of IMC on the rate, specifically on the annihilation rate, near the crossover temperature.

 As an outlook, it would be really interesting to explore the space-time evolved dilepton spectra in presence of an arbitrary external magnetic field with the help of the currently obtained dilepton production rate.
+The DR evaluated in the present study will be considered as an input in the natural framework of the relativistic hydrodynamics to perform the space time evolution and hence obtain the dilepton spectra, i.e.,

-That would possibly allow the present study to be tested by calculating some directly experimentally viable observables.
+Although one has to be really careful while choosing the magnetic field profile required for the space time integration which will greatly impact the numerical procedure in our opinion.
+Evaluation of the dilepton spectra would then allow the present study to be tested by calculating some directly experimentally viable observables.